sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-eventgrid-mqtt.md

 ## optional: Test publisher and subscriber in MQTTX

-notice that the endpoint of the MQTT broker like:
+Notice that the endpoint of the MQTT broker looks like:

 ```
 egns-aci-test-mqtt.westeurope-1.ts.eventgrid.azure.net